COVID-19 national public health emergency extension

 FQHCs or RHCs should bill for visiting nursing services according to their normal billing requirements and will be reimbursed according to their designated reimbursement methodology.
 FQHCs and RHCs can bill for professional-related claims and will be reimbursed separately based on a professional fee schedule.

-We encourage you to take this time to train additional staff to use our online self-service tools on Link.
+We encourage you to take this time to train additional staff to use the online self-service capabilities available on the UnitedHealthcare Provider Portal.
 They’re more important than ever to quickly verify eligibility, submit claims, check claim status, submit prior authorizations or submit claim reconsideration requests.
-These tools will help create efficiency, support your at-home employees and allow you to spend more time with your patients rather than on the phone.
+Using these capabilities will help create efficiency, support your at-home employees and allow you to spend more time with your patients rather than on the phone.

 Our standard processes, policies and procedures across all network plans and lines of business will continue to apply unless we have communicated a change.
 Any COVID-19-related changes will be outlined on this site as new information becomes available.